jareware/chilipie-kiosk/first-boot.md

 The scripts `~/display-on.sh` and `~/display-off.sh` control the HDMI output of the Raspberry Pi.

-There's also a sample configuration in the crontab (use `crontab -e` to uncomment it) for turning the display off outside of office hours.
+There's a sample configuration in the crontab for turning the display off outside of office hours - use `crontab -e` to uncomment it.